brettz9/update-packages/README.md

 ## Possible future to-dos

-1. Add tests
+1. Add **tests**
+1. **Collect and report back deprecated warnings** for outdated/renamed packages
+1. **Configuration**
+    1. Add **global commit message** option (with template on info re: devDep vs. dep.?) and npm script to run (in place of test)
-2. We could configure ncu, branch, commit message, audit fix, and npm script by repo (by default when available and as exceptions), but less critical, especially for ncu as it accepts config file
+    1. We could **configure by repo** the following: ncu, branch, commit message, audit fix, and npm script (by default when available and as exceptions), but this is less critical, especially for ncu as it accepts config file
-3. Add global commit message option (with template on info re: devDep vs. dep.?) and npm script to run (in place of test)
-4. We might ideally allow subscribing to an RSS feed of security notices so as to regularly poll for security updates and upon encountering one which was in a cached map of dependencies, would attempt to commit an update to that repo.
+1. We might ideally allow **subscribing to an RSS feed of security notices** so as to regularly poll for security updates and upon encountering one which was in a cached map of dependencies, would attempt to commit an update to that repo.
-5. Catch deprecated warnings for outdated/renamed packages